 And yeah, it pains me that I didn’t get an easy ride through pregnancy and early motherhood like so many other people seem to.
 Cause what the fuck did I do to deserve that?

-Before I hit ‘publish’ I’d like to say a very heartfelt Thank You to heaps of strangers on social media who taught me it’s ok to feel shit, to strangers on social media who became friends, and to all the good hearted people (male and female, whether parents or normal sane people) who told me I’m a boss mum – I wish I’d found you all sooner.
+Before I hit ‘publish’ I’d like to say a very heartfelt Thank You to heaps of strangers on social media who taught me it’s ok to feel shit, to strangers on social media who became friends, and to all the good hearted people (whether parents or normal sane people) who told me I’m a boss mum – I wish I’d found you all sooner.